Shyam-V-A/shyam-v-a.github.io/README.md

 ## Image Recognition

   This part helps to get features and the things that might go unnoticed by many people.
-For this we have used `**Computer Vision**` component of the `**MS Azure Cognitive Services**`.
-Here it takes Image URL as input, after submitting it is sent to analyze where we can get details such as name, background colour, dominant colors, objects category, image description and summary.
+We have used the `**Computer Vision**` component of the `**MS Azure Cognitive Services**`.
+Here it takes the Image URL as an input, after submitting it is sent to analyze where we can get details such as name, background colour, dominant colours, objects category, image description and summary.
-Also we can use this to generate Title for the image with added features to the project.
+Also, we can use this to generate a Title for the image with added features to the project.

 ## Translation

-  This part take english text as input and prints hindi translated text.
-For this we have used  `**Translator component**` of the `**MS Azure Cognitive Services**`.
-This helps those peoples who want a exact hindi translation of the english statement.
+  This part takes English text as input and prints Hindi-translated text.
+We have used  the `**Translator component**` of the `**MS Azure Cognitive Services**`.
+This helps people who want an exact Hindi translation of the English statement.

 ## Web Hosting

-  The application is hosted on Internet through `**Azure Static Web App**`.
+  The application is hosted online through `**Azure Static Web App**`.
 The URL to the same can be found at the top.
 Also attaching here,

   https://delightful-sea-072753800.1.azurestaticapps.net